rgolubtsov/rgolubtsov.github.io/src/data/harp-inst/gotchas.md

     at Object.<anonymous> (/usr/lib/node_modules/harp/node_modules/terraform/lib/stylesheet/processors/scss.js:1:74)
 ```

-However, if there is no need to use Node Sass at all but the **Harp** with other its facilities, this error can easily be bypassed just as simply editing the module shown in the last line of the stack trace &ndash; `scss.js`... and another one &ndash; `sass.js`:
+However, if there is no need to use Node Sass at all but the **Harp** with other its facilities, this error can easily be bypassed just by simply editing the module shown in the last line of the stack trace &ndash; `scss.js`... and another one &ndash; `sass.js`:

 ```
 $ sudo vim /usr/lib/node_modules/harp/node_modules/terraform/lib/stylesheet/processors/scss.js \